nicholas-fedor/shoutrrr/docs/services/push/gotify/index.md

 - For development/testing with HTTP, use `disabletls=yes` to disable TLS entirely
 - Install proper certificates on the Gotify server
 - Verify the certificate is valid and not expired

+#### Validation Errors

+##### Empty Messages

+**Error**: `message cannot be empty`

+**Possible causes:**

+- No message provided in the request
+- Message parameter is an empty string

+**Solutions:**

+- Always include a non-empty message in your notification
+- Check that your message parameter is properly set

+##### Invalid Priorities

+**Error**: `priority must be between -2 and 10`

+**Possible causes:**

+- Priority value is less than -2 or greater than 10
+- Priority parameter contains non-numeric characters

+**Solutions:**

+- Use integer values between -2 and 10
+- Verify the priority parameter is a valid number

+##### Malformed Extras JSON

+**Error**: `failed to unmarshal extras JSON` or `failed to parse extras JSON from URL query`

+**Possible causes:**

+- Invalid JSON syntax in the extras parameter
+- Improper URL encoding of the JSON string
+- Missing quotes or brackets in JSON structure

+**Solutions:**

+- Validate JSON syntax using a JSON validator
+- Ensure proper URL encoding when passing JSON in URLs
+- Test extras JSON separately before including in URLs

+##### Invalid Date Formats

+**Error**: `invalid date format` (logged as warning)

+**Possible causes:**

+- Date format not matching supported formats
+- Invalid date values (e.g., February 30th)
+- Incorrect timezone specifications

+**Solutions:**

+- Use one of the supported date formats listed above
+- Verify date values are valid calendar dates
+- Note that invalid dates still send notifications but use server timestamps

+#### Error Handling Patterns

+Shoutrrr employs several error handling strategies for malformed inputs:

+- **Early Validation**: Parameters are validated before API requests to fail fast
+- **Graceful Degradation**: Non-critical validation failures (like invalid dates) allow notifications to proceed with defaults
+- **Detailed Error Messages**: Specific error messages help identify the exact validation issue
+- **Fallback Behavior**: When possible, invalid inputs fall back to sensible defaults rather than failing completely

 ### Testing Your Configuration